manage/ios-sdk-sample-app/INSTALL.md

 The SDK for Unity can be downloaded here: [ManageSDK-iOS-v3.1.zip](/downloads/ManageSDK-iOS-v3.1.zip).

-For an example, please see our [sample app](https://github.com/manage/ios-sdk-sample-app).
+To see an example implementation, please see our [sample app](https://github.com/manage/ios-sdk-sample-app).

 ### 2. Installing the SDK